-The goal of this Park Slope renovation was to increase the functional space in the home’s main living areas.
+The goal of this Park Slope renovation was maximizing usable space space in the home’s main living areas.
 Unfortunately, the lot, consisting of the main home, a separate large garage, and a courtyard in the middle, was already built to the zoning maximum.
 Because of this, we could not simply put an addition on to the home.

-By carving square footage away at opposing angles, the entire home receives more southern light and expansive outward views.
+By carving square footage away at opposing angles, the entire home receives more southern light and expansive outward views (more on that here).
 The enlarged rear yard is also ideal for their young children.
 Aside from more space for everyday living and entertaining, the recomposed spaces provide a huge range of activities and relationships within the home.
 Without adding square footage to the home, we were able to create a more useful home for the family.

 Check out the full project page here!